-To celebrate Perfectly Imperfect’s upcoming one year anniversary, I wanted to share with my readers this bonus scene.
+Enjoy reading this bonus scene from Perfectly Imperfect.
 This is short scene will give you a peek into Grayson’s life as a child.
 Happy reading!

 Greenville, South Carolina